Irving Burgie: Biography

 Burgie was born in Brooklyn, New York.
 His mother was from Barbados and his father was from Virginia.
-He joined the US Army in World War II, and served in Burma, China and India, where he started playing guitar and singing.
+Burgie joined the US Army in World War II, and served in Burma, China and India, where he started playing guitar and singing.
 After the war, he studied at the Juilliard School, and met Harry Belafonte in 1950.
-Using the name Lord Burgess, he began singing and playing guitar in New York City clubs, developing a repertoire based around songs from the Caribbean he had learned as a child or collected in visits to the area.
+Using the name Lord Burgess, he began singing and playing guitar in New York City clubs, developing a repertoire based around songs from the Caribbean that he had learned as a child or collected in visits to the area.

-After performing as Lord Burgess in the Village Vanguard in 1954, and releasing an album, Lord Burgess' Calypso Serenaders (aka Folk Songs of Haiti, Jamaica and Trinidad) on Stinson Records, a mutual friend, William Attaway, suggested that Burgie write songs for Belafonte.
+After he performed as Lord Burgess in the Village Vanguard in 1954, and released an album, Lord Burgess' Calypso Serenaders (aka Folk Songs of Haiti, Jamaica and Trinidad) on Stinson Records, a mutual friend, William Attaway, suggested that Burgie write songs for Belafonte.
 Burgie and Attaway wrote a version of the lyrics for the "Day-O (The Banana Boat Song)" for the Colgate Comedy Hour, and it was then recorded by Belafonte for RCA Victor.
 This is the recording that is by far the best known to listeners today, as it reached number five on the Billboard charts in 1957 and later became his signature song.

 Burgie and Attaway composed eight of the songs on Belafonte's 1956 album Calypso, including "Day-O"' and "Jamaica Farewell".
 "Day-O" was a traditional Jamaican song that was sung by dock workers who worked throughout the night loading bananas onto ships.
 Belafonte's version used lyrics adapted by Burgie and Attaway, though Belafonte is also credited.
 Burgie later described "Day-O" as "a song about struggle, about black people in a colonized life doing the most grueling work", saying "a lot of my work is based on songs and ditties that I've heard in the Caribbean".
-The song "Jamaica Farewell" was later recorded by Jimmy Buffett, Carly Simon and others.
+The song "Jamaica Farewell" was later recorded by Jimmy Buffett, Carly Simon, and others.